Josh Lowe Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to surrender 42 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Orioles pitchers combine to give up 46 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Gibson (4-1 with a 4.61 ERA and 27 strikeouts in 41 2/3 innings pitched) gets the start for the Orioles, his eighth of the season.
+- Kremer makes the start for the Orioles, his eighth of the season.
+He is 3-1 with a 5.80 ERA and 28 strikeouts through 35 2/3 innings pitched.

-- His most recent appearance was on Wednesday against the Kansas City Royals, when the right-hander tossed 6 2/3 innings, surrendering six earned runs while giving up 10 hits.
+- In his most recent outing on Friday against the Atlanta Braves, the righty went six innings, giving up one earned run while surrendering six hits.

+- In seven games this season, the 27-year-old has put up an ERA of 5.80, with 7.1 strikeouts per nine innings.
+Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.